Visit the Scandinavian Heritage Park

 Nordic Traditions & Annual Festivals

-The park is also the location for cultural events and festivals, including:
+The Scandinavian Heritage Park is also the location for cultural events and festivals, including:

 Syttende Mai – May 17